dimitern/testcharms/README.md

 ## client/server bundle
 Deploys one unit of server-nc and client-nc in LXD containers, specifying bindings.

-There are versions of both charms and the bundle for trusty and xenial.
+There are versions of both charms and the bundle for trusty and xenial (different files for the bundle, symlinked identical subdirs with sources for the charms).